Skip to content

 • the repelled timer decreases,

-• once the timer expires, repelled is cleared and target_plant_id is reset.
+• once the timer expires, repelled is cleared.

 This gives PHIDS a local fleeing behavior without requiring a separate pathfinding subsystem.